 DragonRealms (commonly abbreviated DR among players) is a text-based MMO created by Simutronics.
-First launched in 1996 for the GEnie gaming service, then moving to AOL and Compuserve, until finally going independent, it has enjoyed an active player base ever since.
+The game first launched in 1996 for the GEnie gaming service, then it moved to AOL and Compuserve, until finally going independent; it has enjoyed an active player base ever since.
 While graphical MMOs like World of Warcraft completely dominate it in terms of subscribers, DragonRealms is one of the most popular text-based MMOs even today.
-And, like many popular graphical MMOs, it has a monthly fee of $15 (and up).
+The game has a monthly fee of $15 (and up).
 Simutronics is still actively developing for DragonRealms, with no plans of stopping any time soon.

 The gameplay is very similar to other text-based games, with commands being entered via text input.
 Common input includes movement (n, s, w, go door), combat (slice goblin, chop rat, load crossbow), and interaction (say Hello, yell Is anyone there?, whisper OtherPlayer It's a secret).
-DragonRealms also has an extensive collection of emote commands (flail, cringe, laugh), with many commands having variants depending on circumstances (race, location, what you're holding).
-The full list can be found at http://www.play.net/dr/info/commands_all.asp.
+DragonRealms also has an extensive collection of emote commands (flail, cringe, laugh), with many commands having variants depending on circumstances (race, location, inventory).

 Skills and Advancement

 DragonRealms features a unique skill system, which has been constantly tweaked and improved over the years, but never fundamentally changed.
-Instead of earning experience that goes into a global pool which denotes your level like almost all other MMORPGs, DragonRealms has over fifty individual experience pools for every skill.
-These skills included survival skills like Climbing and Swimming, magical skills like Magical Devices, combat skills like Shield Usage, Heavy Edged Weapons, Light Chain Armor, and many others.
-You gain experience in these skills through the specific use of them, so using a heavy bladed weapon in combat will increase your skill in Heavy Edged Weapons.
+Instead of earning experience that goes into a global pool, DragonRealms has over fifty individual experience pools for every skill.
+These skills include survival skills like Climbing and Swimming, magical skills like Magical Devices, combat skills like Shield Usage, Heavy Edged Weapons, Light Chain Armor, and many others.
+Players gain experience in these skills through the specific use of them, so using a heavy bladed weapon in combat will increase the Heavy Edged Weapons skill.
 Each skill has its own rank (level), which increases over time with use.
 So, a player who focuses on combat may have 100 ranks in Heavy Edged Weapons and 120 ranks in Leather Armor, but only 10 ranks in Swimming, and 0 ranks in Musical Lore.

 Since DragonRealms was initially built for internet service providers that charged by the hour, it benefitted the providers (and Simutronics) to create a system that rewarded people who stayed online the most.
-Although this has changed in recent years in order to give players a more enjoyable experience, the original experience system was extremely slow moving.
-Instead of immediately rewarding the player with experience, it would go into a holding pool of sorts, which would slowly drain over time.
-To use a contrived example, imagine that attacking with a scimitar ten times would give the player one rank in Medium Edged Weapons (in reality, especially at higher ranks, it would take many hundreds or thousands of attacks to earn a rank).
-Instead of immediately rewarding the player with that rank, they would slowly earn it over time as it drained from that holding pool.
-This overall system of holding pools still exists today, but with many changes that makes it easier for the players, including the ability to drain pools while offline, as well as speeding up the process in general.
-Even with these changes, advancement is still extremely slow compared to other MMORPGs.
-The time to advance a character to the maximum Circle (level) is measured in years, not in hours or days, and is really only attainable by the most dedicated of players.
+This has changed in recent years to give players a more enjoyable experience; the original experience system was relatively slow moving.
+Instead of immediately rewarding the player with experience, it would go into a holding pool, which would slowly drain over time, gradually giving the player experience points.
+The time to advance a character to the maximum Circle (level) can take years.

-This unique skill system lends itself to a unique character advancement system.
 Each Guild (class) has unique requirements for each Circle.
 So a Barbarian may require a specific number of ranks in weapons and armor, while a Bard may require ranks in different instruments and other musical skills.
-In this way, your guild determines how you need to spend your time in order to advance.
+In this way, the player's guild determines what they will need to do in order to advance.
 A Barbarian may have hundreds of ranks in Stringed Instruments and Swimming, but he won't be able to advance anywhere in his Guild without the required weapon and armor skills.

 There are eleven guilds available to join, with some guilds being more difficult to join than others.
-Your guild determines many things about your character.
-Not only does it dictate what skills you will need to improve in order to advance, it may also restrict you from learning certain skills.
-It will also provide unique spells or abilities as you advance, and may even have a code of conduct that you must follow in order to maintain good standing within your guild.
-Your guild also determines what your "primary" skills are, which are a class of skills that you have a bonus towards learning.
+Guilds determine many things about a character.
+Not only does it dictate what skills players should focus on, it may also restrict access to learning certain skills.
+It also provides unique spells or abilities when advancing, and may even have a code of conduct that must be followed in order to maintain good standing within the guild.
+Guilds also determine what a player's "primary" skills are, a type of skill that a player has a bonus towards learning.

 Barbarians focus on combat, and decry all forms of traditional magic.
 They have an increased magic resistance and are forbidden from learning magical skills.
 They use Inner Fire to fuel their skills, and have dances that can temporarily improve their skills.
 They are also the best at forging weapons.